pmean/build-website/text/04/conflict-book-review.md

 The general conclusion I would draw is that a conflict of interest is not an automatic disqualification, but that you should instead demand a higher level of evidence.
-Is the data laid out in such a way to allow you to make a complete assessment of the quality of the author\'s conclusions?
+Is the data laid out in such a way to allow you to make a complete assessment of the quality of the author's conclusions?

 Keep in mind that sometimes the conflict is not in the author of the